 No time for shenanigans?
 Here's the quick version: Each team chips in $20 and picks 20 celebrities they believe will die in the upcoming year.
 Each celebrity is assigned a point value based on how many teams picked that specific person.
-For instance, everyone seems to feel that Zsa Zsa Gabor's number is up, so her point value is very low.
+For instance, everyone seems to feel that Jimmy Carter's number is up, so his point value is very low.
 People die, points are accumulated, and at the end of the year the three top teams split the moolah.

 One person playing alone or fifty people playing a single roster together--either way, you're a team.
 For everyone's safety and comfort, no specific player names are ever posted on the site or shared with any third party; we'll always refer to players by either their team name (which you choose) or team number (which we choose).
 Team names are often morbid in nature, but that isn't a requirement.

 A team can play more than one roster of celebrities, but points from the varying rosters will not be combined into one grand total.
 Each roster is a separate entry.

 Points are only awarded to bona fide celebrities.
 For our purposes, a bona fide celebrity could be anyone whose death is specifically mentioned in a news article or unpaid obituary from at least one of the following new sources:

 That's it.
 That's our criteria and nope, it's not flexible.
 It doesn't matter if your celebrity's death generated a million tweets, made the cover of the Rolling Stone or resulted in a national day of mourning.
 If it passed unnoticed by our Dirty Dozen then, sorry, you're out of luck.

 When submitting a team roster, please include a very brief description of any

 not-so-famous entries.
 Even if it's just an occupation, it will help

 tremendously in researching (especially in the case of generic names).